umbraco/UmbracoDocs/10/umbraco-ui-builder/searching/overview.md

 ---
-description: Configuring searching in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring searching in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Searching